ed-g/pg_schema_dataclip/README.md

 `dataclip_user` should have SELECT permissions for tables and views in the dataclip_schema only.
 There are at least three options for how to manage this.

-1. Whenever new views are created, grant access normally.
+### Whenever new views are created, grant access normally.

 ```sql
     CREATE view dataclip_schema.foo AS select 'bar' AS bar;
     GRANT SELECT ON dataclip_schema.foo TO dataclip_user;
 ```

-1. Or create views, then grant access to everything in the schema.
+### Create views, then grant access to everything in the schema.

 You'll have to re-run the "GRANT SELECT ON ALL TABLES IN SCHEMA ..." command each time new views are created.